-The Board decided that it was necessary to increase case-handling capacity (both internal and some on-call external capacity), in order to better match CIFO's workload.
-The external capacity is not included as an operating expense in the 2020 budget but has been taken into account in considering the appropriate level for the operating reserve.
+The Board decided that it was necessary to increase case-handling capacity (both internal and some on-call external capacity), to better match CIFO's workload.
+Not all the external capacity is included as an operating expense in the 2021 budget but has been taken into account in considering the appropriate level for the operating reserve.